Satyam-Rastogi/EagleView_API_Testing/docs/README.md

 For detailed API documentation, please refer to the [EagleView Developer Portal](https://developer.eagleview.com/).

+## What is EagleView?

+EagleView is a technology company that provides aerial property imaging and analysis services.
+Using high-resolution aerial photographs, EagleView creates detailed property reports that include measurements, roof analysis, and other important property characteristics.
+This information is valuable for insurance companies, roofing contractors, real estate professionals, and city planners.

+## What Does This Code Do?

+This repository contains a Python-based client that demonstrates how to interact with the EagleView API.
+The code shows how to:

+- Automatically retrieve property data using addresses or coordinates
+- Access high-resolution aerial images of properties
+- Download detailed property reports
+- Handle authentication and rate limiting

+Think of it as a bridge between your applications and EagleView's powerful property analysis capabilities.
+Instead of manually requesting property information through a web interface, this code allows you to programmatically access the same data, making it possible to process many properties automatically.

 ## Features
 - **OAuth 2.0 Client Credentials Authentication**: Secure server-to-server authentication
 - **Property Data Access**: Retrieve detailed property information including roof analysis, structure measurements, and environmental factors